 Areas of expertise and current scientific interests

 The overarching goal of Professor Michels' research is enabling accurate and efficient simulations for scientific and visual computing.
-Towards this goal, he develops new principled computational methods based on solid theoretical foundations, and contributes to a broad range of topics covering algorithmic, artificial intelligence and machine learning, computer graphics and physics-based modeling, differential equations, mathematical modeling, and numerical analysis.
+Towards this goal, he develops new principled computational methods based on solid theoretical foundations, and contributes to a broad range of topics covering algorithmics, artificial intelligence and machine learning, computer graphics and physics-based modeling, differential equations, mathematical modeling, and numerical analysis.

 His studies and research were awarded and supported with various honors, for example with an Artificial Intelligence Grant of the German State of North Rhine-Westphalia as part of its Academic Expat Program endowed with 1.25 million euros, by the German Academic Scholarship Foundation, with a Johannes Kepler Foundation Scholarship awarded for excellent achievements in algorithmic and geometry, by the ACM SIGSAM for achievements in computer algebra, and with the academic award of the AFCEA.

+Professor Michels is actively engaged in the ACM SIGGRAPH community, among others, serving on the technical paper committees of SIGGRAPH 2022, and SIGGRAPH Asia 2020 and 2021.
 In the non-academic context, he serves as a research partner partnering with and advising leading multinational companies and research institutions from various sectors, specifically from the high-technology and consumer goods sections.
 In this context, he received the first Procter & Gamble Faculty Award for his research contributions to the consumer goods industry.
 He is a member of the ACM and the IEEE, the London Mathematical Society, and the AGYA project at the Berlin-Brandenburg Academy of Sciences and Humanities.

 Why computer science?